Rushadilly/Revival/posts/Revival #10.md

 Joseph stopped just long enough for the air to still between them — then turned, eyes sharp and wet with anger.

-> “I said shut up!”
+> “I said **shut up!**”

 The words tore out of him, raw and louder than he intended.
 Chew flinched, and Snout's ears flicked back.

 > “Joseph!”
 Snout called after him, half in disbelief.

-But he was already walking again — head low, tail dragging — disappearing into the dark beyond the tents.
+But he was already walking again — head low, tail dragging — dissapearing into ngiht.

 A heavy quiet followed.